 Heracles and his Labours

 Heracles the famous Greek hero was the son of Zeus and the mortal Alcmena, who the god seduced in the shape of her husband Amphitryon, king of Thebes.
 He also had a twin brother, Iphicles, who was one night younger then him and was the natural son of Amphitryon.
-His constant persecutor was Hera, who crazed with jealousy of her husbands liaison with Hercules’ mother caused the hero many troubles.
+His constant persecutor was Hera, who crazed with jealousy of her husbands liaison with Heracles’ mother caused the hero many troubles.

-While Heracles or (Hercules in Latin) was just a baby in the cradle, she sent two snakes which the child strangled, one in each hand.
+While Heracles or (Heracles in Latin) was just a baby in the cradle, she sent two snakes which the child strangled, one in each hand.
 She also made him insane for a while, which made him murder his children with Megara.

 Besides these Hera induced frenzies, Heracles was a very brutal character.
 He killed his music teacher with his lyre in a fit of anger.
 When he was only eighteen he killed a lion on the mountain Kithairon which decimated the herds of Amphitryon , and for the rest of his life he would carry its skin.

-Normally Heraclex should have become king of Argos, because according to the oracle of Zeus, the first child to be born from the race of the Perseids, would reign in Argos.
-Then Hera, wanting to avenge Alcmene’s jealousy, sent Eileithyia and delayed the birth of Hercules by a month.
+Normally Heracles should have become king of Argos, because according to the oracle of Zeus, the first child to be born from the race of the Perseids, would reign in Argos.
+Then Hera, wanting to avenge Alcmene’s jealousy, sent Eileithyia and delayed the birth of Heracles by a month.
 At the same time, he accelerated the birth of his uncle Eurystheus by two months.
 Thus Eurystheas became master of Argos.

-When Hercules was still eight months old in his cradle, Hera sent him two huge snakes.
+When Heracles was still eight months old in his cradle, Hera sent him two huge snakes.
 The Hero, though a toddler, immediately grabbed them and choked them.
 As he grew older, he became a large, strong and unruly child.
 Once he was taking a music lesson and his teacher Linos made a remark to him.
-Hercules then answered him with a blow so strong that he killed him.
+Heracles then answered him with a blow so strong that he killed him.
 Seeing these reactions of his, Amphitryon sent him to Kithairon.

 On this mountain the hero lived a shepherd’s life, until he became a man.
 There he was taught the art of the bow.
 Later his education was supplemented by illustrious heroes.
 They taught him the use of all weapons, music, etc. The sophist Prodikos mentions that in this period he was faced with a dilemma: should he follow the path of Virtue or the path of Evil?
-Hercules preferred the first.
+Heracles preferred the first.
 So he lived a life full of adventures and struggles, eventually becoming immortal.

 On Kithaironas, when he was only eighteen years old, he killed the lion that was plaguing the area.
 He then freed Thebes from the authority of King Orchomenos, to whom the inhabitants were obliged to pay tribute.
 As a reward for this service, Creon, king of Thebes, gave him his daughter Megara as his wife.
 Others say he had three children from her, others eight.
 But in a moment he was seized with a fit of madness, sent to him by his great enemy Hera, and killed his wife and children.
 When he came to his senses and realized what he had done, he wanted to purify himself and went to the oracle of Delphi to ask in what way.
 Pythia advised him to serve his uncle Eurystheus for twelve years.
 Thus he accomplished his famous twelve feats in a period of eight years and one month.
 At the same time, however, he did other feat

-Hercules When he was still a child, his adoptive father Amphitryon taught him to drive a chariot, Rhadamanthys enriched his knowledge, Linos taught him music, Autolycus, the son of Hermes taught him to fight and Kastor taught him the use of weapons.
-According another legend, Hercules was sitting at a crossroads and he saw two beautiful girls passing, the one was the Evil and the other was the Virtue.
+When he was still a child, his adoptive father Amphitryon taught him to drive a chariot, Rhadamanthys enriched his knowledge, Linos taught him music, Autolycus, the son of Hermes taught him to fight and Kastor taught him the use of weapons.
+According another legend, Heracles was sitting at a crossroads and he saw two beautiful girls passing, the one was the Evil and the other was the Virtue.
 Virtue suggested him to follow a narrow and difficult path full of sharp stones and thorns, which will be crossed with difficulty, but in the end he would win the love and recognition.

 The evil one suggested him to follow the easy path, wide and straight where he will enjoy life and wealth, but he would be commit iniquities and injustices.
-Hercules eventually followed the path of Virtue that gave him glory and recognition for his good deeds.
+Heracles eventually followed the path of Virtue that gave him glory and recognition for his good deeds.

-heracles-athena Hercules was one of the most popular heroes of Greek mythology, and his many feats were constantly retold in art and literature.
+Heracles was one of the most popular heroes of Greek mythology, and his many feats were constantly retold in art and literature.
 All over Greece he was worshipped as either a god or a hero.
 He was the protector of athletics and according to one myth he was the founder of the Olympic Games.
 He was believed to ward off evil.

-There are many stories about Hercules.
+There are many stories about Heracles.
 Thanks to him the gods defeated the giants, since they could only beat them if a mortal would fight with them.
 As a youth he defeated the enemies of Thebes, and as a reward king Creon of Thebes gave him his daughter Megara.
 His constant follower was Iolaus, who was also his nephew.

-The twelve labors of Hercules
+The twelve labours of Heracles

 Growing up, his power became mythical, no one could compare to him.
-But Hercules despite his strength, decided to follow a quite life.
+But Heracles despite his strength, decided to follow a quite life.
 He married and had three children.
 Unfortunately Hera, who always hated him, seeing his family happiness, clouded his mind forcing him to kill his wife and children.

-When Hercules realized what he had done, he could not calm down from anger and remorse.
+When Heracles realized what he had done, he could not calm down from anger and remorse.
 He decided to visit the Oracle of Delphi and ask Pythia what he had to do to make peace with his soul.

 Pythia replied that he had to serve for twelve years his cousin king Eurystheus of Mycenae and to do whatever the king told him.
 Only then would he expel the burden from his soul.
 The feats he had to face were: to kill the lion of Nemea, to kill Lernaean Hydra, to catch the fast deer of Kyrenia, to kill Erymanthios Kapros, to clear the stables of King Augeias, to kill the Stymphalides Hens, to catch the wild bull of Crete, to steal the wild horses of Diomedes, to take the belt of Hippolytus, to take the apples of Hesperides and to bring Cerberus from Hades.

-The tasks of the mythical hero Hercules who made in order to purify himself for the murder of his wife and children (which he had committed when Hera drove him crazy) have been recorded in Greek mythology as the labors of Hercules.
+The tasks of the mythical hero Heracles who made in order to purify himself for the murder of his wife and children (which he had committed when Hera drove him crazy) have been recorded in Greek mythology as the labors of Heracles.
 For this purpose, the Greek hero went to the Oracle of Delphi and received an oracle, according to which he had to serve for twelve years Eurystheus, king of Tiryns, and perform the labors that he commanded.

 The Nemean lion

 The first labour was to kill the Nemean lion, which he did with his bare hands.
-This frightened the king so much that he would not let Hercules inside Mycenae walls, the hero had to show his trophy outside the walls.
+This frightened the king so much that he would not let Heracles inside Mycenae walls, the hero had to show his trophy outside the walls.

 The Nemean Lion lived in the Nemean region and spread fear and terror, devouring animals and people.
 He was the offspring of Typhon and Echidna or Orthros and Chimaera.
 Another version states that it fell from the Moon, who threw it to the earth and was the offspring of Zeus and the Moon.